IABTechLab/SHARC/README.md

 Transparency for all parties, a clean and seamless rich ad experience that just works, and the ability to write one ad that can be served anywhere will save everyone a lot of headache and frustration.

 ## Join us!
 To bring SHARC to life, we need your help.
 SHARC is in the beginning phase of development.
 As of July 2021, we’re working on a proof of concept based on some initial use cases and requirements.
 As part of the IAB Open Source initiative, anyone can participate.
+Email [Katie Stroud](mailto:katie@iabtechlab.com)